 Later mocha, sahlep, tea, sherbet jelly, and milk was served in jewel covered little cups.

-For breakfast, there was sweet meals, jellies pastries, etc., every day.
+For breakfast, there were sweet meals, jellies pastries, etc., every day.
 Lunch was always as pictured above.
 So was dinner.
 Thus, ten days and ten nights did the Khan honor his guest the Pasha.
 He also extended his hospitality to Pasha’s escort 3060 men, his soldiers, and servants.

 After the meal the Khan said to the Pasha:

 “We also have a couple of acrobats at our service.
-If you wish to come to the lower garden you may see their performance.”
+If you wish to come to the flower garden you may see their performance.”
 The Pasha went to the garden and was seated on a raised place wherefrom he could observe everything very nicely.

 First came the famous acrobat Zenguzar.
 Cladded in a black leather dress, he faced the Pasha, kissed the floor and recited a short prayer.

 Then he started to run around the courtyard with such a speed that racehorses could not have been able to pace with him.
 When the circuit ended he was in front of the Pasha.
 Giving out a loud “Ya Allah”, he made a triple summersault in the air and again landed safely on both his legs.
 That was followed by another summersault of four turns in the air.
-After that, the acrobat performed a whole series of neck breaking tricks that were beyond the endurance of a normal human being.
+After that, the acrobat performed a whole series of neck-breaking tricks that were beyond the endurance of a normal human being.
 Head, arms, and legs rolled together as he moved around the courtyard like a paper windmill.

 As his next feat of daring, he put three bottles one on the other, took a run, made a summersault and winded up standing on the bottles.
 Then he jumped down.
 He placed three more bottles on them and made two towers of six bottles each.
 The bottles were so thin that the wind could shake them, back and forth.
 Six bottles one on the other, were taller than a man’s height He backed up 40 or 50 meters, jumped up once and shot up like an arrow from a stretched bow.
 When he reached the bottles he screamed “Aia Hi”, jumped up very high and landed on the two rows of bottles.
 From there he saluted the Pasha, jumped down, kissed the ground and stepped aside.